Richmond, Sagadahoc County cruisers seriously damaged during welfare check

 Two cruisers from the Richmond Police Department and Sagadahoc County Sheriff’s Office were seriously damaged Tuesday night after a man allegedly backed into one twice, pushing that cruiser into another.

-Richmond Police officer Michail Grizkewitsch and deputy Steve Thibeau from the sheriff’s office pulled into a driveway on River Road in Richmond at about 6:20 p.m. to do a welfare check, according to Richmond Police Sgt.
+Richmond police officer Michail Grizkewitsch and deputy Steve Thibeau of the sheriff’s office pulled into a driveway on River Road in Richmond at about 6:20 p.m. to do a welfare check, according to Richmond police Sgt.
 James Donnell.

 They discovered the resident of the home, Justin Scott, 35, in his vehicle in the driveway.